Shine on You Crazy Coloured Diamonds

 When we describe a diamond’s tone we are referring to its lightness or darkness in relation to its body colour.
 For example, if you’re looking for a fancy yellow diamond you will come across stones in our collection described as vivid yellow, fancy intense yellow, or fancy yellow.
 These adjectives are all GIA grading terms used to describe a gem’s hue, tone and saturation.
 The same terms are used to grade pink, blue, green, black, red, purple and orange diamonds.

-Grading fancy color diamonds is a complex process.
-But as general rule, the more rich and saturated the color, the higher the value.
+Grading fancy colour diamonds is a complex process.
+But as a general rule, the more rich and saturated the colour, the higher the value.

 FIND OUT MORE